Released in 1990, the Nikon N6000 is a manual focus electronically controlled camera. The body and controls are similar to the Nikon N6006.

 For manual focusing on a film camera, I have a strong preference for mechanical cameras.
 I find that the controls and feel of using a mechanical camera are more enjoyable than an electronically controlled camera.

 I also have the luxury of having a Nikon FM2 and Nikon FG.
 Both of those cameras are smaller than the N6000, have physical controls, but are also more expensive.

 Also keep in mind that I don't care about having automatic exposure modes, aperture priority, or shutter priority modes on a film camera.
 If those are important to you, the camera should have a higher rating for you.

 For macro photography, the advantages of digital are too large to ignore.
 The higher the magnification, the lower the hit rate.

-Investing into a stable "studio macro setup" makes it impossible to pass up the benefits of focus stacking.
+Investing in a stable "studio macro setup" makes it impossible to pass up the benefits of focus stacking.
 A WeMacro motorized focus rail makes taking the series of images needed for focus stacking a painless process.

 The N6000 is a good buy if you can find a copy for under $50.
-Past that, you get into a price range where you can get a older manual focus Nikon, like the FG, in very good condition.
+Past that, you get into a price range where you can get an older manual focus Nikon, like the FG, in very good condition.